 An article written by Leah McLennan, was interesting to read as part of my research into why people go nude on the beach.
 She made some great points about Australians being more open and liberal in their attitudes to what to wear to the beach.
 This was compared to, up tight Americans who originate mostly from religious fanatics who left Europe hundreds of years ago because it was too liberal and the thought that nudity is sexual and sex is a sin according to the Puritans.
 She talks about the Greeks and Romans and their comfortable stance on nudity especially in the arts.
 She goes on to say, that public nudity the like of what is seen in Europe is a way for women especially to reclaim their bodies, and to develop a healthier attitude away from the “perfect” body images that are splashed all over the media.

 Reasons that people may go nude have at times been given:

-As part of my research for the blog, I sunbaked topless up one end of the deserted beach, I can’t say it really did much for me.
-It wasn’t uncomfortable but I wouldn’t going swimming or walking around on a public beach topless.
-After reading quite a few articles, reading the reasons and etiquette of going nude, (no cameras, no staring, no sexual comments, making sure that the beach is unquestionably a nude beach before stripping).
+As part of my research for the blog, I sun baked topless up one end of the deserted beach.
+I wasn’t uncomfortable but I wouldn’t go swimming or walking around on a public beach topless.
+After reading a few articles and the reasons and etiquette of going nude, (no cameras, no staring, no sexual comments, making sure that the beach is unquestionably a nude beach before stripping).
 I think if you have the confidence and the desire to get your gear off at the beach more power to ya.